 Unmounted Horsemanship Lessons Are Always Needed

 As I have mentioned before, I believe in teaching overall good horsemanship skills.
 It doesn't matter if you can ride if you don't know anything about the animal you are riding.
 We must respect the horses and learn as much about them as we possibly can.

 5-E Instructional Model

 I got into the habit of writing my curriculum in the 5-E instructional model.
 This is an instructional model for experiential science education.
 I learned about this at a farm-based education seminar.
 If you can provide lessons in this format, you can attract school groups to do field trips as an extra income stream.
 The school teachers have to use these plans, and to have field trip activities already written in that fashion is a bonus for them.
-The 5 E's are "Explain, Explore, Engage, Elaborate, and Evaluate."
-You can put the E's in any order you'd like to make your program work as long as you have all 5 of them.
+The five E's are "Explain, Explore, Engage, Elaborate, and Evaluate."
+You can put the E's in any order you'd like to make your program work as long as you have all five of them.

 At first, I thought it would be hard to write in what I thought in a strict format, but it actually has been a big help for me to make sure I'm writing good lesson plans that anyone could teach as well as making it easiest for the kids to learn.